-Have you ever heard of a rahib salad or salatet el raheb then?
+Have you ever heard of a rahib salad or salatet el raheb before then?

-I ran into this delicious cold roasted vegetable salad while we were on a last minute vacation.
+I ran into this delicious cold roasted vegetable salad a while ago.
+The hubs and I were on a last minute vacation.
 That was at the Hyatt resort in Taba, Egypt.
+It is a lovely place to do some snorkeling.

 Rahib Salad (Roasted Eggplant Salad)

-I truly love it because I see it as a delicious alternative for the classic eggplant baba ganoush you also know well.
+Just because I see it also as a delicious alternative for the classic eggplant baba ganoush that you also know very well.
 Roasted eggplant is also a main ingredient here.
-But instead of blending it all into a smooth paste, you just chop up the eggplant.
+But instead of blending it all into a smooth paste with yogurt, you just need to chop up the roasted eggplant.

-And then you just add freshly chopped tomato, mint, cilantro and also onions.
+And then you add the freshly chopped tomato, mint, cilantro and onions to it.
+Give it all a good stir, season, add olive oil.
 I think I like the crunch of the chopped onion the most here.

 Some recipes also use red and green bell peppers.